Alexis-Bll/network-lab-portfolio/README.md

 - Group Policy testing
 - Application server integration

-V2 is currently partially complete and will be finished after V1 has been fully reviewed, polished, and confirmed operational.
+V2 is currently partially complete and will be finished as the final enterprise services expansion of the lab.

 Key V2 links: